omelianlevkovych/cs-notes/other/se-at-google/culture.md

 * is able to set ambitious goals and pursue them even when there might be resistence or inertia from others
 * improving team cohesion, actively works to help coworkers without being asked
 * has a strong sense of etics about everything they do; willing to make a difficult or inconvinient decisions to protect the integrity of the team and product

+## knowledge sharing
+Your organization understands your problem domain better than some random dude on the internet; your organization need a **culture of learning**.
+People also need to admin their lack of knowledge.
+### challanges to learning
+* lack of psycological safety - an env in which people tend to afraid to take risks
+* info islands - knowleadge fragmentation; parts of organization that do not communicate
+* all-or-nothing-expertice - a group of people that is split between who know 'everything' and novices, with little middle ground.
+* parroting - mimicry without understanding; coping patterns or code without understanding their purpose
+* haunted graveyards - places in code, which people afraid to touch

+### philosophy
+people are the core of software engineering: code is an imporatant output but only a small part of building a project.
+Code does not emerge spontaneously out of nothing and neither does expertise. **Every expert was once a novice: an organization's success depends on growing and investing in its people**.

+To learn you must first acknowledge that there are things that you don't understand.
+We should welcome such honesty rather than punish it.
+An enormous part of learning is being able to try things and feeling safe to fail.
+In a healthy environment, people feel comfortable asking questions, being wrong, and learning new things.
+### mentorship
+assign a newcomer/junior a mentor - someone who is not their team member, manager, or tech lead - whose responsibility explicitly include answering questions and helping ramp up.
+### growing your knowledge
+Knowledge sharing starts with yourself.
+* ask questions - always be learning, always be asking questions; one of the biggest mistakes of beginners is they don't ask questions when they stack.
+Dont fall into this trap!
+Do not be afraid to say **"I do not know what this is, could you explain that?"**.
+It does not matter whether you are a new team member or a senior leader: you should always be in an environment where there's something to learn.
+Otherwise change place.
+It's important not to **mistakenly equate "seniority" with "knowing everything"**.
+And very important - **openly asking questions or expressing gaps in knowledge reinforces that it is OK for others to do the same.**

+### understand context
+Learning is not just about new things; **develop an understanding of the decisions behind the design and implementation of existing things!**
+Lol nice example: Suppose that your team inherits a legacy codebase for a critical peace of infrastructure that has existed for many years.
+The original author are long gone, and the code is diffucult to understand.
+It can be very tempting to rewrite from scratch rather than spend time learning the existing code.
+But instead of thinking "I dont get it" and ending your thoughts there, **dive deeper**: what questions should you be asking?
+Consider the principle of **Chesterson's fence**: before removing or changing something, first understand why it's there.
+Engineers have a tendency to reach for "this is bad!" far more quickly than is often warranted, especially for unfamiliar code, language, or paradigm.
+After you understood the context and purpose of the code, consider whether your change still makes sense.
+If it does, go ahead and make it; if it doesn't document your reasoning for future readers.